dof-dss/dof-dss-repo/README.md

 ## PROJECT NAME

-A short description of what this project does.
+*Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.*

+## Description
+*A description of your project follows.
+A good description is clear, short, and to the point.
+Describe the importance of your project, and what it does.*

 ## Goals

-It is a good idea to provide a mission statement for your project, enshrining what the project wants to accomplish so that as more people join your project everyone can work in alignment.
+*It is a good idea to provide a mission statement for your project, enshrining what the project wants to accomplish so that as more people join your project everyone can work in alignment.*

 ### Installation